-The concept of sustainability, however, can be traced back much farther to the oral histories of indigenous cultures.
-For example, the principle of inter-generational equity is captured in the Inuit saying, 'we do not inherit the Earth from our parents, we borrow it from our children'.
+Even more relevant to this question because of the recent uptick (post 1950's) in the pressure from modern societies on the earth's resources is the understanding of sustainability found in the oral histories of indigenous cultures.
+For example, the principle of intergenerational equity is captured in the Inuit saying, 'we do not inherit the Earth from our parents, we borrow it from our children'.
 The Native American 'Law of the Seventh Generation' is another illustration.
 According to this, before any major action was to be undertaken its potential consequences on the seventh generation had to be considered.
-For a species that at present is only 6,000 generations old and whose current political decision-makers operate on time scales of months or few years at most, the thought that other human cultures have based their decision-making systems on time scales of many decades seems wise but unfortunately inconceivable in the current political climate.
+That other cultures have based their decision-making systems on time scales of many decades (7 generations is approximately 300 years) seems inconceivable in the current political climate.
+The additional fact that this understanding of sustainability has been downplayed and even ignored is a result of colonialism, which will be further addressed in section 1.4